-While curbside delivery can take various forms, what all curbside pickup operations have in common is a customer who makes a purchase online (usually from the retailer’s website).
+What all curbside pickup operations have in common is a customer who makes a purchase online (usually from the retailer’s website).
 They are presented with the pickup location, or a list of which stores offer curbside pickup, either at checkout or after checkout via digital communication.
 When the order is ready, the customer goes to pick it up.

 The handoff looks like this:

 - An online shopper makes a purchase and marks it as a curbside pickup order

 - the online order reaches a store’s POS

 - the inventory’s location is identified

 - Inventory is picked or prepared for staging

 - Inventory is staged in a dedicated pickup area

 - Store staff identify the correct order (ideally when the customer has almost arrived) and take it from staging → staff transfer the order to the customer